sqlfluff/sqlfluff/src/sqlfluff/utils/reflow/README.md

 2. _Line Length_.
 This is concerned only with the total amount of characters on a line (including the amount of leading whitespace).
 3. _Spacing_.
-This is concerned only with the amount of whitespace between elements on a line.
+This is concerned only with the amount of whitespace between elements on a line. **NB:** trailing whitespace is in this understanding, a special case of _Spacing_.
 4. _Line Breaks_.
 This is concerned only with where line breaks are introduced within sequences of segments (usually, but not exclusively without reference to changes in indentation).
 This